-Two great moreantile communities have just been involved in calamities that Sebastopol will hardly exceed.
+Two great mercantile communities have just been involved in calamities that Sebastopol will hardly exceed.
 Newcastle-upon-Tyne and Gateshead have been nearly destroyed by gunpowder, and Memel has been almost burnt down.

-On the morning of the 6th, a fire broke out in a worstedmanufactory at Gateshead, which soon reached a warefather stated, under pressure, that his son had been house containing vast quantities of sulphur nitre, and known.
+On the morning of the 6th, a fire broke out in a worstedmanufactory at Gateshead, which soon reached a warehouse containing vast quantities of sulphur nitre, and